 2. POP OF COLOR

-Same way you would add warmer colors to an all monochromatic look, you can mix and match with earthy tones as well.
-Try an overlay with some shades of browns, lighter shades of blues and greens.
+The same way you would add warmer colors to an all monochromatic look, you can mix and match with earth tones as well.
+Try overlay with some shades of browns, lighter shades of blues and olive greens.

 4. ADD TEXTURE

-This is also a great way to mix and match and play around the monochromatic look aside from adding color.
+Adding texture is another great way to mix and match without using color.
 Pick some accent pieces with statement materials such as crochet, linen, knits, straw or even patterns and pair them with softer materials such as cotton, crepe, polyester or silk.

 5. ADD STRUCTURE

-Still playing with optical illusion in a way, aside from fabric, you can try and add a structure piece to an all neutral ensemble.
+Still playing with optical illusion, aside from different kinds of fabric, you can try to add structured pieces.

 There you have it.
 Five different ways you can style a neutral look from work to casual.
 Who said neutral colors have to be boring?